The {1,k} Density Hierarchy

 The critical jump is at

 At , the density ratio .
-This is the largest consecutive ratio in the hierarchy.
-It measures the density gap between two specific digit pairs at a fixed search range, not an intrinsic “value” of digit 2 vs. digit 3; at different the ratio may shift (though we expect it to stabilize as because both sets have positive Hausdorff dimension).
-The large jump reflects both crossing the Hausdorff dimension threshold () and the Gauss measure weight dropping by a factor of from to .
+This is the largest consecutive ratio in the hierarchy, and it has widened from 6.9 at — confirming that is diverging upward while is converging to zero.
+Based on the Hausdorff dimension threshold, the ratio is expected to continue growing since has (density predicted ) while has (density predicted ).
+The large jump reflects both crossing the Hausdorff dimension threshold and the Gauss measure weight dropping by a factor of from to .

 Gauss measure predicts the hierarchy